Brookesia desperata

 Brookesia desperata is a species of chameleons.
 It is endemic to Foret d'Ambre Special Reserve in north Madagascar, and is a critically endangered species due to the decline of its habitat.
 This decline is attributed to clearance of forest for crops, charcoal production, timber extraction, small-scale quarrying and cattle grazing.
 It was named desperata to provoke thought regarding the desperately threatened habitat of Madagascar's micro-endemic species.
-B. Desperata was discovered in 2012 by a research team led by Dr. Frank Glaw from the Zoologische Staatssammlung München.
+They can be found roosting above ground on small branches or leaves 5–100 cm above ground at night.
+B. desperata was described in 2012 by a research team led by Dr. Frank Glaw from the Zoologische Staatssammlung München.